 At LiquidWeb, that option means you’re using one of our Fully Managed Windows Servers with Plesk.
 Alternately, some administrators who need more flexibility choose one of our Core or Self-Managed Windows Servers.
 This article is intended for the latter type of server with no Plesk (or other) server management control panel.

 This guide was written for a 64-bit Windows server since a modern server is more likely to utilize that platform.
-There are also a few potential issues with Apache on a Win32 systems (non 64-bit) which you should be aware of and can be reviewed here.
+There are also a few potential issues with Apache on a Windows 32-bit systems (non-64-bit) which you should be aware of and can be reviewed here.

 While there are several mirrors to choose from for downloading the pre-compiled Apache binaries for windows, we’ll be using ApacheHaus for our purposes.